opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_listener.html.markdown

 * `certificate_id` - (Optional) Specifies the ID of the SSL certificate used for security authentication when HTTPS is used to make API calls.
 This parameter is mandatory if the value of protocol is HTTPS.
 The value can be obtained by viewing the details of the SSL certificate.
+Changing this creates a new elb listener.

 * `udp_timeout` - (Optional) Specifies the UDP timeout duration (minutes).
 This parameter is valid when protocol is set to UDP.
 The value ranges from 1 to 1440.